 View All » (including bills from previous years)

 From Jan 1997 to Dec 2000, Hill missed 55 of 2,401 roll call votes, which is 2.3%.
-This is better than the median of 3.0% among the lifetime records of representatives serving in Dec 2000.
+This is on par with the median of 3.0% among the lifetime records of representatives serving in Dec 2000.
 The chart below reports missed votes over time.